 Many people are seekers looking for answers to life questions.
 The ultimate goal of spiritual growth is to reach enlightenment or a state of higher consciousness.
 There are several spiritual books that can help answer some of these questions.
 Through meditation and yoga, you begin to realize that you are not your mind.
 There is something more to you, an awareness beyond the mind and body.
 Each of these books can give you some insight on your path to enlightenment and spiritual growth.
 This path can be very personal and you must create your own.

 Reach Enlightenment With These Spiritual Books

 These spiritual books are in no particular order.
-Each of these books helped me gain a greater understanding of the mind, body and enlightenment.
+Each of the books helped me gain a greater understanding of the mind, body, and enlightenment.
 I find that by starting with one book it will lead you to another.
 Your curiosity is awakened and you will want to gain greater insight.
 All of these spiritual books have slightly different teachings and wisdom, but they all contain the same core message.
 Try reading one of the books and see where it takes you.
 One book may resonate more than another.

 The Power of Now: A Guide to Spiritual Enlightenment